 8. Did the project consider potential environmental opportunities and adverse impacts, applying a precautionary approach? (select from options 1-3 that best reflects this project): 3: Credible evidence that opportunities to enhance environmental sustainability and integrate poverty-environment linkages were fully considered as relevant, and integrated in project strategy and design.
-Credible evidence that potential adverse environmental impacts have been identified and rigorously assessed with appropriate management and mitigation measures incorporated into project design and budget. (all must be true to select this option).
+Credible evidence that potential adverse environmental impacts have been identified and rigorously assessed with appropriate management and mitigation measures incorporated into project design and budget. (pil must be true to select this option).
 Evidence A core driver of the strategy of this project is to bridge sectoral silos to position UNDP to find new methods to address complex, integrated challenges.
 9. Has the Social and Environmental Screening Procedure (SESP) been conducted to identify potential social and environmental impacts and risks?
 The SESP is not required for projects in which UNDP is Administrative Agent only and/or projects comprised solely of reports, coordination of events, trainings, workshops, meetings, conferences and/or communication materials and information dissemination. [if yes, upload the completed checklist.
 If SESP is not required, provide the reason for the exemption in the evidence section.]
-Yes MANAGEMENT & MONITORING 10.
-Does the project have a strong results framework? (select from options 1-3 that 3 2 best reflects this project): 1 3: The project's selection of outputs and activities are at an appropriate level and relate in a clear way to the project's theory of change.
-Outputs are accompanied by SMART, results-oriented indicators that measure all of the key expected changes identified in the theory of change, each with credible data sources, and populated baselines and targets, including gender sensitive, sex- disaggregated indicators where appropriate. (all must be true to select this option) Evidence The project has a strong line of coherence between outcomes, outputs and outputs indicators.
+Yes MANAGEMENT & MONITORING Does the project have a strong results framework? (select from options 1-3 that best reflects this project): 3 3: The project's selection of outputs and activities are at an appropriate level and relate in a clear way to the project's theory of change.
+Outputs are accompanied by SMART, results-oriented indicators that measure all of the key expected changes identified in the theory of change, each with credible data snurces, and ptpulated baselines and targets, including gender sensitive, tex- disaggregated indicators where appropriate. (pli must be true to select this option) Evidence The project has a strong line of coherence between outcomes, outputs and outputs indicators.
 11. Is there a comprehensive and costed M&E plan in place with specified data collection sources and methods to support evidence-based management, monitoring and evaluation of the project?
 Yes (3) 12.
-Is the project's governance mechanism clearly defined in the project 3 document, including planned composition of the project board? (select from Evidence options 1-3 that best reflects this project): 3: The project's governance mechanism is fully defined in the project composition.
+Is the project's governance mechanism clearly defined in the project document, including planned composition of the project board? (select from options 1-3 that best reflects this project): 3: The project's governance mechanism is fully defined in the project composition.
 Individuals have been specified for each position in the governance mechanism (especially all members of the project board.)
 Project Board members have agreed on their roles and responsibilities as specified in the terms of reference.
-The ToR of the project board has been attached to the project document. (all must be true to select this option).
-The project board has a clear TOR.
-Regional Bureaus as the Senior Beneficiaries have been consulted on the strategy and on the selection of Country Offices.
-13. Have the project risks been identified with clear plans stated to manage 2 and mitigate each risks? (select from options 1-3 that best reflects this Evidence 2: Project risks related to the achievement of results identified in the initial project risk log with mitigation measures identified for each risk.
-Risks and assumptions are outlined including internal and external factors, with mitigation factors defined for each risk.
-EFFICIENT AND A REAL PROPERTY OF Have specific measures for ensuring cost-efficient use of resources been explicitly mentioned as part of the project design?
-This can include: using the theory of change analysis to explore different options of Yes (3)
+The ToR of the project board has been attached to the project document. (off must be true to select this option).
+3 Evidence The project board has a clear TOR, Regional Bureaus as the Senior Beneficiaries have been consulted on the strategy and on the selection of Countr Offices.
+13. Have the project risks been identified with clear plans stated to manage and mitigate each risks? (select from options 1-3 that best reflects this project): 2: Project risks related to the achievement of results identified in the initial project risk log with mitigation measures identified for each risk.
+2 Evidence Risks and assumptions are outlined including internal and external factor with mbgabon factors defined for ea- risk.
+EFFICIENT Yes (3)